-- -A (short for --account) to charge the resources consumed by the computation to the budget allotted to this course (if you have used jutil env activate A training2126 earlier on, you do not need this) - --reservation to use nodes which have been set aside for this course.
-As before, to work on Booster modules, you have to replace hands-on with handson-booster. - --partition specifies which set of compute nodes to request resources from.
+- -A (short for --account) to charge the resources consumed by the computation to the budget allotted to this course (if you have used jutil env activate -A training2230 earlier on, you do not need this) - --reservation to use nodes which have been set aside for this course.
+For this course we have active reservations for the following systems: JURECA, JUWELS Cluster, JUWELS Booster and JUSUF.
+For JURECA and JUSUF use the following reservation: hands-on-YYYYMMDD.
+To work on JUWELS Cluster or Booster modules, you have to use hands-on-cluster-YYYYMMDD or hands-on-booster-YYYYMMDD respectively.
+Do not forget to replace YYYYMMDD, where YYYY and MM and DD are the current year and month and day in the Gregorian calendar, e.g. 20221122. - --partition specifies which set of compute nodes to request resources from.
 We typically group nodes of the same hardware type into a partition. - --gres specifies additional resources, other than compute nodes, in this case the presence of four GPUs in the compute nodes.

-For the rogram> we used hostname with no arguments of its own.
+For the <program> we used hostname with no arguments of its own.